Returning to school on 8 March - Key Information

 Routes in and out of school have been carefully planned to maximise distancing and create a smooth flow in and out of school.
-We strongly encourage parents to stick to the routes and times allocated.
-Staff will be present to guide parents in the first few days and weeks of term.
+Parents must stick to the routes and times allocated.

-R and Y1 parents may walk their children around to their classroom door and then leave via the side gate directly off the top playground opposite Reception.
+Reception only - Parents enter via the RAINBOW gate and children may be walked around to their classroom door.
+Leave via the side gate in the top playground.
 Older siblings should walk with their family and then peel off to their own classrooms.

 Parents MUST enter the site via either the gate behind the pool or the side gate on the top playground – whichever is nearest your child’s classroom.
-Children will be dismissed from the classroom door as usual at their allocated time slot.
+Children will be dismissed from the classroom door as usual.

 - Parents must observe social distancing whilst waiting and collect your youngest child first before older siblings.

-- All parents leave via the green gate (rainbow gate).
+- All parents leave via the rainbow gate

 What should my child wear and bring?

-PE – In Y1-6 we are asking children to wear their school PE kit to school on their PE days - see your child's class page on the website, or School Facebook post 1st September 2020 for information.
+PE – In Y1-6 we are asking children to wear their school PE kit to school on their PE days.
 This will reduce the number of soft furnishings in corridors and remove the difficulty of the older children changing discreetly.

 Can my child still have a school dinner?